dunn/dunn.github.com/dn/text/robin.md

 > please.
 Indeed, if nothing is true than everything must necessarily
 > be permitted.

-I do not wish to downplay the importance of what Mr. Robin has to say in the first three sentences of this passage---I entirely share his belief that allowing the Negro to sit anywhere he likes was one of the great stumbles in our nation's history---but I am here concerned with
+I do not wish to downplay the importance of what Mr Robin has to say in the first three sentences of this passage---I entirely share his belief that allowing the Negro to sit anywhere he likes was one of the great stumbles in our nation's history---but I am here concerned with